Why Winter Is the Best Time to Plan a Garden Redesign

 1. When should I start planning?

 Ideally between November and January.
 This allows time for site assessment, design development, revisions, and ordering materials before spring demand peaks.
 Starting early also gives greater flexibility if plans evolve, helping avoid rushed decisions once the growing season approaches.
+If you miss that window, winter planning can still be worthwhile, though lead times and installer availability may be tighter.

 2. Can structural work happen in winter?